 Although interns are placed in three separate locations, the intern class comes together weekly for seminars, training, and additional group supervision.
 In this way, interns benefit not only from their supervisors and the on-site interdisciplinary team, but from one another as well.

 JCCA is committed to the safety of all staff and clients, and is adhering to all CDC and local guidelines during the COVID 19 pandemic.
-During the 2020-2021 training year, interns are engaging in a hybrid of clinical interventions, both on site and remote.
-All interns are being fully trained in tele-health as a clinical modality in and of itself.
-Our residential facility offers opportunities for some remote work, as well as face-to-face, outdoor interventions and large spaces for socially distanced clinical work.
-Interns in our foster home facilities have access to large indoor spaces for some on-site interventions, as well as remote interventions with a large number of their therapy cases.
-While we do not know exactly what the 2022 training year will look like, interns in the Brooklyn and Bronx offices should anticipate being on site at least part time, and interns on the Westchester campus should anticipate being on site full time.
+Our residential facility offers face-to-face, outdoor interventions and large spaces for socially distanced clinical work.
+Interns in our foster home facilities have access to large indoor spaces for on-site interventions, as well as remote interventions with some of their therapy cases.
+While we do not know exactly what the 2023 training year will look like, interns in the Brooklyn and Bronx offices should anticipate being on site at least 3 days per week, and interns on the Westchester campus should anticipate being on site full time.
 All decisions related to on site work are subject to change, and we anticipate case-by-case exceptions to policy, as our priority continues to be ensuring the safety of all involved.

 Please see our brochure for additional information